How Long To Date Before Marriage? [Statistics]

 2. Your relationship is highly passionate.

-3. You haven’t met the important people in their life.
+3. You haven’t met the important people in your life.

 4. You’re not sure about their values.